Regularized dynamical parametric approximation: Numerical experiments

 The flow map $\varphi_t:D\to \R^2$ at time $t$, which to every initial value $(x_0,y_0)\in D$ associates the corresponding solution value $(x(t),y(t))$ of \eqref{lv}, is considered as an element of the Hilbert space $\calH = L^2(D)^2$.
 It satisfies the differential equation on $\calH$

 where $f$ is given by the right-hand side of \eqref{lv} and $\text{Id}$ is the identity on~$\calH$.

 We use the Tensorflow library to approximate the flow map $\varphi_t$ by a small feedforward neural network with three fully connected hidden layers, each with a depth of four neurons.
 Overall, the network architecture requires only $62$ parameters.
-As the activation function on each layer, we use the sigmoid function
+For a smooth parametrization $\Phi(\param)$, we use the sigmoid function

+as the activation function on each layer.
+(We note that the popular Relu function $\max(x,0)$ is not covered by our theory, which requires a twice continuously differentiable parametrization.)
 The metric installed on the weight space $\mathcal Q$ is the standard euclidian norm.

 As the initial nonlinear parametrization at $t=0$, we require a network that approximates the identity on $D$ with a high accuracy.
 For our experiments, this was realized by pretraining an initial approximation $u_0 \colon D\rightarrow \mathbb R^2$ with a standard optimizer and then applying the regularized procedure \eqref{reg-lsq} to the initial value-problem